Reviews You Can Rely On

 Credit: Ross Patton

-Beyond just powering on the device, other considerations include the size and accessibility of the power button and the intuitiveness of different light modes.
 After much comparison testing, we realize the importance of being able to hang our lights overhead easily.
-Heavier models prove to be much more difficult to suspend.
-We were confined to setting them on rocks, picnic tables, cars, or on the ground in treeless campsites.
+Heavier models proved to be much more difficult to suspend, and we were confined to setting them on rocks, picnic tables, cars, or on the ground in treeless campsites.
 Small bases make it hard to stand some of them on uneven surfaces, while models like the Black Diamond Apollo use tripod-style legs with rubber, non-slip feet, making them easy to position.
-The Goal Zero Lighthouse 600 and Goal Zero Lighthouse Mini V2 also have wide stands but are slightly less adaptable to uneven surfaces.
+The Goal Zero Lighthouse 600 and Goal Zero Lighthouse Mini also have wide stands but are slightly less adaptable to uneven surfaces.

 Streamlight The Siege's illuminated power button is easy to find and adjust.